rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 Only the account owner role can perform the following actions:

 -   Create new users, modify existing users, and delete users.
--   Make contact changes, including the billing contact.
+-   Make changes to contacts, including the billing contact.

 ### What are the contact types in the Cloud Control Panel?

-The following types of contacts are shown in the Cloud Control Panel.
-Contact types are similar to tags that can assist with user management.
+Contact types are similar to tags.
+Using contact types can help account owners manage users.
+The Cloud Control Panel offers the following contact types:

 -   **Primary** - This contact type is automatically assigned to the owner of the account.
-Only one Primary contact is allowed per account.
+Each account has a single Primary contact.

 -   **Billing** - This contact type is automatically assigned to the account.
 Only one Billing contact is allowed per account.
 It is